VIRGIL MARTI / MATRIX 167

 August 1, 2013 – January 5, 2014

-Go behind the scenes with artist Virgil Marti as he produces new work for Ode to a Hippie.
-Visit his studio and the Philadelphia-based foundry, Independent Casting, for a glimpse into the making of MATRIX 167.
+Go behind the scenes with Virgil Marti as he produces new work for Ode to a Hippie.
+Visit Marti’s studio and the Philadelphia-based foundry Independent Casting for a glimpse into the making of MATRIX 167.